cuadravan/cuadravan/README.md

-# Van Kristian Cuadra | Firmware Engineer
+# Van Kristian Cuadra

-I am a Firmware Engineer specializing in the low-level bridge between hardware and software.
-I bring devices to life with C, embedded systems, and real-time logic, while also building full-stack applications with .NET and cloud platforms.
+I currently work as a Firmware Engineer, focused more on programming nearest the metal.
+But I have also built full-stack cross-platform applications using .NET, cloud & CI/CD platforms.

-* **Currently:** Starting out by specializing in Firmware, focusing on the synergy of hardware and low-level code.
+* **Currently:** Starting out my career by specializing in Firmware Engineering
 * **Background:** BSCpE (Top Graduate and Magna Cum Laude, USJ-R)
 * **Creative:** Books, rhythm games, and music